pivotal/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 dynamic provisioning of service instances in the `iterate` cluster, but want to be more considered about the approach in the `run-production` cluster where you might want to ensure that workloads only ever connect to one specific service instance.
-You can achieve this by using a provisioner-based class on the `iterate` cluster and an identically named pool-based class on the `run-production` cluster that is configured to only ever select from a pool that consists of one service instance.
+You can achieve this by using a provisioner-based class on the `iterate` cluster, and an identically named pool-based class on the `run-production` cluster that is configured to only ever select from a pool that consists of one service instance.